 - 1. Understand the refrigeration principles, air refrigeration cycles and introduction to the different refrigerants. - 2.
-Understand the knowledge of vapour compression refrigeration system and performance calculations. - 3.
-Understand the knowledge of vapour absorption refrigeration systems and introduction to the psychrometry in air conditioning systems. - 4.
-Understand the designing of air conditioning systems and introduction to various refrigerating equipment and its application.
+Understand the knowledge of vapour compression refrigeration system and performance calculations.

+- 3. Understand the knowledge of vapour absorption refrigeration systems. - 4.
+Understand the psycometry in air conditioning systems and introduction to various refrigerating equipment and its application.

-Refrigeration 9
+Refrigeration

-Introduction to refrigeration system, Methods of refrigeration, Carnot refrigeration cycle, Unit of refrigeration, Refrigeration effect & C.O.P.
+Introduction to refrigeration system, Methods of refrigeration, Carnot refrigeration cycle, Unit of refrigeration, C.O.P.